israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  with the expected result that a and b get the value 5.
  This is because the assignment operator returns the value that it assigned.
  First, b is set to 5.
-Then the a is also set to 5, the return value of b = 5.
+Then the a is also set to 5, the return value of b = 5, aka right operand of the assignment.

 ### Expression Closures